eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
   $$ \mu = \begin{bmatrix} \mu_a \\ \mu_b \end{bmatrix}$$ and $$\Sigma =  \begin{bmatrix} \Sigma_{aa} & \Sigma_{ab} \\ \Sigma_{ba} & \Sigma_{bb} \end{bmatrix} $$.

-The conditioning property then says that the distribution of $$x_a$$ given (conditional on) $$x_b$$ is also multivariate Gaussian:
+The conditioning property says that the distribution of $$x_a$$ given (conditional on) $$x_b$$ is also multivariate Gaussian!

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 $$x_a | x_b \sim \mathcal{N}( \mu_a + \Sigma_{ab} \Sigma_{bb}^{-1} (x_b - \mu_b),$$ $$\Sigma_{aa} - \Sigma_{ab}\Sigma_{bb}^{-1}\Sigma_{ba})$$

-This is a very neat result and one that we’ll find good use for later!
+This is a very neat result!
 So just remember this for now or come back to it if you forget.

 The next tool we’ll need in our arsenal is **Bayesian linear regression**.
 Without getting too involved in the details of Bayesian linear regression, some important details about BLR is that you can _use your prior knowledge_ of the dataset to help with your predictions and you _get a posterior distribution of the prediction_!